Canon 750D vs Nikon 1 V1

 It is notable that the 750D has a hotshoe, while the V1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 750D and the V1 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the V1 have been discontinued, but can regularly be found used on ebay.
 The V1 was replaced by the Nikon 1 V2, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 750D and V1 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon 1 V1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Nikon 1 V1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.